Bollman Truss Railroad Bridge: Description

 The truss includes decorative elements, such as Doric styled vertical members.
-The cast iron end towers, which bear transfer the weight of the structure to the abutments and pier, are also detailed.
-A decorative and protective metal enclosure at the top of the towers was lost to vandalism, but was replaced during the restoration work.
+The cast iron end towers, which transfer the weight of the structure to the abutments and pier, are also detailed.
+A decorative and protective metal enclosure at the top of the towers was lost to vandalism but was replaced during the restoration work.
 Metal strips at each portal read "W. BOLLMAN, PATENTEE", "BALTIMORE, MD.", "BUILT BY B&O R.R.
 CO.", "1869" AND "RENEWED 1866".
 Replicas of the original strips were installed during the restoration.

-The bridge was brightly painted, using red oxide for the towers and the heavier compression members and an ivory color for the lighter tension members.
+The bridge is brightly painted, using red oxide for the towers and the heavier compression members and an ivory color for the lighter tension members.
 The bridge was originally painted in a three-color scheme, documented in black-and-white photography, with specific shades unknown.